How to Choose a Domain Name for Your Website

 Here’s another example of a domain name to try not to use – jtchc.org – it stands for Jessie Trice Community Health Center in Miami, Fl.
 It is true that the domain name makes no sense at all and first-time visitors will most probably never type it correctly unless they have a business card or a brochure at hand.
 It’s highly improbable for people in a conversation to say: “Hey, check out the jtchc website, they might be able to help you!”.

-As you can see the domain name is not everything, even a bad domain name can be properly listed in search results if you include the whole name of your website and make a proper use of the mega tags.
+As you can see the domain name is not everything, even a bad domain name can be properly listed in search results if you include the whole name of your website and make proper use of the meta tags.

 Finally, you may ask yourself whether to go with a .com domain or choose another country-specific extension such as .fr, .de, or .co.uk.
 The most widely used domain extension is .com.
 As an alternative, you may also choose a .net domain.
 If you are making a website for a non-government association, you may use .org or if you are going to build a website for a school or university it is common to use .edu domain extension.